DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-28-custom-directive.md

 ## Create a custom attribute directive

-So, we use the Angular CLI to add a directive to our app:
+First, we use the Angular CLI to add a directive to our app:

 **`ng g d funky-input`**